 To make things worse, the pretty seaside town of his boyhood has crumbled into a depressing expanse of traffic, inexpensive housing and lackluster shops.
 The elegant hotel barely resembles its old self, and waves howl against the sea wall, threatening to crash through.

 The setting is perfect for murder, and it isn't long before the first one occurs.
 Since Raisin's scarf is used to strangle a hotel guest, the sleuth is immediately a suspect.
-This is only the beginning of a series of events that includes stolen jewels, several more murders, a kidnapping attempt and
+This is only the beginning of a series of events that includes stolen jewels, several more murders, a kidnapping attempt and long nights in the dreary hotel.

 Raisin calls on her detective agency staff for help and, unexpectedly, a handsome friend shows up to complicate matters.
 Meanwhile, her ex-husband gets bored and retreats to France, hoping Raisin will follow.
 She doesn't, because she's hot on the trail of a murderer and trying not to upset the local police.